nlpaueb/SumQE/README.md

             Q1-[LM] [year].png
     ```

-    * The .csv file contains the (Spearman, Kendall, Pearson) corelations with the perplexities of k-worst bpes (each time) and the Q1 metric.
+    * The .csv files contains the (Spearman, Kendall, Pearson) corelations with the perplexities of k-worst bpes (each time) and the Q1 metric.
-    * The .png files contains a visualization of the .csv file with x-axis corresponds to #bpes and y-axis to the corresponding correlation score.
+    * The .png files contains a visualization of the .csv files with x-axis corresponds to #bpes and y-axis to the corresponding correlation score.
-    * In particular, the above experiment will create the file ``predictions of models.json`` where it will be stored all the prediction of the experiments you will run.
+    * In particular, the above experiment will create the file ``predictions of Language models.json`` where it will be stored all the prediction of the experiments you will run using a Language model [BERT_LP, GPT2_LM or BERT_NS].
 On this file, they will be stored only the perplexities of best-k-worst-bpes, not all of them.

     ```
     project
     |  ...
     └── experiments_output
             ...
-            predictions of models.json
+            predictions of Language models.json
     ```

 3. Package ``LM_experiments``.
-Now we will try to approach the 'behavior' of Q3 (Referential Clarity), Q4 (Focus), Q5 (Structure & Coherence) using the same package as (3) and applying now BERT Next Sentence calculating the perplexity of the summary sentence by sentence.
+Now we will try to approach the 'behavior' of Q3 (Referential Clarity), Q4 (Focus), Q5 (Structure & Coherence) using the same package as (2) and applying now BERT Next Sentence calculating the perplexity of the summary sentence by sentence.
 In order to execute this experiment, run the following command.
 Don't forget to set True the corresponding FLAGS on  ``main.py`` at the start of the file.

         python src/main.py

-    This will not produce anything but it will update only the Package ``predictions of models.json ``
+    This will not produce anything but it will update only the Package ``predictions of Language models.json ``

 4. Package ``BERT_experiments``.
 On this package, we are using the BERT model in order to approach the 'behavior' of all the human metrics.
 In order to train the model, firstly you have to vectorize your summaries and to construct a structure that can be fed on the model.
 This can be done executing the following command: